 My living room in Atlanta...

-The following year, I began visiting Manhattan again, and not to my surprise, I fell in love like the first time.
+In 2002, I began visiting Manhattan again, and not to my surprise, I fell in love like the first time.
 I began to dream the dream more than 20 years later.
-My nostalgia returned, and it was more intense than my early years.
+My nostalgia returned, but more intense than in my early years.
 I looked for every opportunity to come back to the city, again and again, sometimes several times in one year.
-I would daydream on almost a daily basis at one point.
-I thought that I'd never be in New York permanently, but I could fantasize about living life in the city.
+I would daydream on almost a daily basis.
+I thought that I'd never be in New York permanently, but I could fantasize about what living in the city would be like.

 It was always New York.